ivyyyyyliu/Food-Sales-Prediction/README.md

 This histogram shows that Fruits and Vegetables and Snack Foods are the most popular item type for customers.

 ### Explanatory Data Analysis
+- To visualize the date for explantory purpose,

 <img src="https://github.com/ivyyyyyliu/Food-Sales-Prediction/blob/main/Explanatory%201.png" height="300" width="500" >